jmberros/dotfiles/README.md

   - Once the pairing is successfull, try `connect MAC`.
   - I needed to reboot the computer and then the keyboard was paired.
   - Watch out for auto-turn off of the thing, make sure it's on while pairing/connecting.

+I couldn't get a passkey to be displayed on my second attemp on this, so I first connected to the thing from the GUI bluetooth-wizard, selecting "Set up new device", choosing the keyboard, and then "Do not pair" and without passkey.
+This would connect it without pairing it.
+I later did a GUI-based pairing with the keys icon (though this could be done using `bluetoothctl # pair <MAC>` too.)
+The result was a non-functional pairing though ....

+I have no idea how I got it to display a passkey on the other run!
+Blueman does display a PASSKEY when I connect the keyboard in beleriand ....

+I did got the message via Ubuntu notification ONLY when using the regular Unity session / WM, not i3.

+While you do stuff on the GUI, keep an eye on `bluetoothctl` to check what happens.

 * Command to backup `beleriand`'s music dir (run from `arrakis`!):
 ```